Month 1, Day 30, Saturday 3:30 p.m.

 The boy chattered nervously as they walked.
 “It’s not a photograph inside, you know.
 This model has a magic crystal disk that captures a reverse image.
-It can take three whole photographs before I need to replace the cartridge!
+It can capture three whole images before I need to replace the cartridge!
 Though it’s not really a reverse image, it’s just got the bright parts dark and the dark parts light.
 They call it a ‘negative,’ and it means that I can make as many photographs from the original disk as I want…”

-Oliver tuned him out as they walked, vulnerable, in the direction of the Verdant Stag.
+Oliver tuned him out as they walked, vulnerable, toward the Verdant Stag.
 He knew this situation would never have happened if he were riding Elmira instead of inside a supposedly much safer carriage.
 An Erythrean wouldn’t have been so spooked by the crowd or commotion, and she was sure-footed enough to have maneuvered through, over, or around almost any kind of blockage in her way.
 Of course, he’d also been ambushed before while riding her, since a man riding a horse—even a completely common-looking one like her—stood out in some of the poorer parts of town.

-Oliver mused on getting her a saddle with the same kind of wards the carriage had.
+Oliver mused about getting her a saddle with the same kind of wards the carriage had.
 Huntley might not agree to let him ride her even then, however, since it was a lot harder to protect a man riding a horse than one inside the shielding walls of a carriage.

 “What is your name?”
 Oliver said, breaking the tense silence.

 “Percival Irving.
-Well met, Lord—um—Mr…” he threw an awkward glance toward the driver, who was studiously not paying them any attention.
+Well met, Lord—um—Mr.…” He threw an awkward glance toward the driver, who was studiously not paying them any attention.

 Oliver’s wry smile was hidden under his mask, but he nodded graciously.
 “Well met.”